bfuchs18/R01_Marketing/docs/DataManual.md

 <!-- omit in toc -->
 #### Scale
-The majority of questions follow the stated scale with alternative responses of equal weight in parentheses:
+Most questions used the stated scale with alternative responses of equal weight in parentheses:

 0) Never (1-2 drinks; No)
 1) Less than Monthly (Monthly or Less; 3 or 4 drinks)